stimulusreflex/stimulus_reflex/README.md

 Add the benefits of single page apps (SPA) to server rendered Rails/Stimulus projects with a minimal investment of time, resources, and complexity.
 _The goal is to provide 80% of the benefits of SPAs with 20% of the typical effort._

-1. Use [ActionCable](https://edgeguides.rubyonrails.org/action_cable_overview.html) to invoke a method on the server
+1. Use [ActionCable](https://edgeguides.rubyonrails.org/action_cable_overview.html) to invoke a method on the server.
-1. Watch the page automatically render updates via fast [DOM diffing](https://github.com/patrick-steele-idem/morphdom)
+1. Watch the page automatically render updates via fast [DOM diffing](https://github.com/patrick-steele-idem/morphdom).
-1. That's it
+1. That's it...

+  - Yes, it really is that simple.
+Just write your HTML page.
+  - If you hit refresh, that works, too.
+  - There is no hidden gotcha.

 > This library provides functionality similar to [Phoenix LiveView](https://youtu.be/Z2DU0qLfPIY?t=670) for Rails applications.